chud-lori/terminal-emulator-conf/readme.md

 - Zellij colors follow the terminal theme (Ghostty)
 - Oh My Posh controls prompt and status colors
 - Nerd Font is required for icons
+- Option (⌥) is used as Alt on macOS

 ---